collin1021/collin1021.github.io/_build/02/5/endnote.md

 In the terminology of that we have developed, John Snow conducted an observational study, not a randomized experiment.
-But he called his study a ìgrand experimentî because, as he wrote, ìNo fewer than three hundred thousand people Ö were divided into two groups without their choice, and in most cases, without their knowledge Öî
+But he called his study a ‚Äúgrand experiment‚Äù because, as he wrote, ‚ÄúNo fewer than three hundred thousand people ‚Ä¶ were divided into two groups without their choice, and in most cases, without their knowledge ‚Ä¶‚Äù

-Studies such as Snowís are sometimes called ìnatural experiments.î However, true randomization does not simply mean that the treatment and control groups are selected ìwithout their choice.î
+Studies such as Snow‚Äôs are sometimes called ‚Äúnatural experiments.‚Äù However, true randomization does not simply mean that the treatment and control groups are selected ‚Äúwithout their choice.‚Äù

 The method of randomization can be as simple as tossing a coin.
 It may also be quite a bit more complex.
 But every method of randomization consists of a sequence of carefully defined steps that allow chances to be specified mathematically.
 This has two important consequences.

-1. It allows us to accountñmathematicallyñfor the possibility that randomization produces treatment and control groups that are quite different from each other.
+1. It allows us to account‚Äìmathematically‚Äìfor the possibility that randomization produces treatment and control groups that are quite different from each other.